casper-network/casper-contracts-js-clients/README.md

 > Looking for CEP-18(ERC20) client?
 Please check [here](https://github.com/casper-ecosystem/cep18/tree/master/client-js)

-Also, we provide a toolkit that you can use to write your contract clients:

-- A JavaScript client helper library: [casper-js-client-helper](https://www.npmjs.com/package/casper-js-client-helper)

 ## Usage examples

 In this project, you will find end-to-end (e2e) tests, which you can also use as examples of interacting and using the contracts.
 The tests are well documented and can give you an overview of all contract functionality.